How do I reserve a room?

 How do I get involved?

-- At the beginning of every year there is a Student Activities Fair.
+- At the beginning of every year there is an Activities Fair.
 Typically held the first Thursday of the fall semester outside the Campion Student Center, student clubs and organizations are available with information about their group and how you might be able to get involved.

 - If you can’t find flyers for the student group you are interested in, stop by the Office of Student Leadership & Activities on the Third Floor of Campion and meet with any of the staff.
-They will get your information to the club or organization president, and the presidents will then contact you regarding their next program or event.
+They will get your information to the club or organization president, and a student leader will then contact you regarding their next program or event.

 When can I get involved in Greek Life?